rmourato/rmourato.github.io/_drafts/2015-05-04-angular-webapi2-cloudgap.md

 * If '/folders/' has been reached, replace *ng-view* with the 'folder.html' partial and assign it with the 'FolderCtrl' controller
 * Let 'folderName' be a route parameter to represent anything after the '/folders/' URL and make it accessible by the assigned controller

-From these 2 partials:

-* **home**, will be used as a landing page
-* **folder**, is where all the action happens - file navigation, listing and operations
+From these 2 partials **home** will be used as a landing page while **folder** is where all the action happens - file navigation, listing and operations.

-Let's jump the the latter which is the relevant to us.
+Let's jump the the latter which is the one we're interested in.

 ### Folder partial